Special Announcements and News

 All proceeds over cost will be used for educational activities.

-Get your t-shirts and caps the next time you are at a general meeting, field trip, special event, section meeting, workshop etc.
+Get your t-shirts the next time you are at a general meeting, field trip, special event, section meeting, workshop etc.

-Send a check/money order for $10 per t-shirt/hat ($15 for XXL) plus $5 for shipping/handling payable to Lori Carter to: 4138 Steve Reynolds Blvd, Norcross, GA 30093 Please allow 3 weeks for delivery.
+Send a check/money order for $10 per t-shirt ($15 for XXL) plus $5 for shipping/handling payable to Lori Carter to: 4138 Steve Reynolds Blvd, Norcross, GA 30093 Please allow 3 weeks for delivery.

-Supplies are limited, so get your t-shirt and cap soon!
+Supplies are limited, so get your t-shirt soon!
+Only large and x-large available!

 For more information contact Lori Carter at